rachaelcortese/IDM221/PROFESSIONAL_RESUME.md

 **HOSTESS**

+**LA PEG**, Philadelphia, PA [May 2017 - Present]

 **POD**, Philadelphia, PA [November 2015 - March 2017]

-**LA PEG**, Philadelphia, PA [May 2017 - Present]

 +	Maintained professional tone at all times, including peak rush hours
 +	Facilitated prompt and accurate seating of all guests
 +	Fulfilled customer requests and provided a satisfactory experience

+**SALES ASSOCIATE**
-sales associate                                                       		pennyweights – NEW canaan, CT October 2014 – December 2016
+**PENNYWEIGHTS** – New Canaan, CT [October 2014 - December 2016]

-4	Assessed client needs and responded to client inquiries about merchandise 4	Created a positive, welcoming environment for clients 4	Organized and rotated merchandise to meet current trends 4	Recommended merchandise based on client’s needs and wants
++ Assessed client needs and responded to client inquiries about merchandise
++	Created a positive, welcoming environment for clients
++	Organized and rotated merchandise to meet current trends
++	Recommended merchandise based on client’s needs and wants

 Activities